wushanshan/MatrixProductPCA/README.md

 The two-pass `LELA` is proposed by S. Bhojanapalli et al. in their paper [Tighter low-rank approximation via sampling the leveraged elements][LELA].

-Current version: June 1, 2016 (More updates are expected soon.)
+Current version: July 1, 2016 (More updates are expected soon.)

 [LELA]: https://arxiv.org/abs/1410.3886